 Tower Hamlets resident Aftar Ali has always been physically active.
 He was introduced to sport by his parents at the age of four and went on to play semi-professional football.

-Aftar is now set to take on The Vitality Big Half on Sunday 10 March 2019, with the hope of inspiring the young people in his community to take up sport at an early age.
+Aftar is now hoping to inspire the young people in his community to take up sport at an early age.

 This is Aftar's story.